Student Aid Rights and Responsibilities

-Any scholarship or grant awarded by the College will be credited to your student account only after receipt of your official FAFSA and Verification is complete.
+Any scholarship or grant awarded by the University will be credited to your student account only after receipt of your official FAFSA and Verification is complete.
 Normally, all awards will be credited to your account within 30 days after each semester/trimester has begun.

 Any wages you earn as a result of on-campus employment will be paid directly to you by check or direct deposit every two weeks provided your timesheet is submitted to the Payroll Office on time.

 All students must accept their Federal Direct Subsidized and Unsubsidized Loans on-line through PeopleSoft.
-First-time borrowers at Iona College must also complete a Master Promissory Note (MPN) and an entrance counseling session online.
+First-time borrowers at Iona University must also complete a Master Promissory Note (MPN) and an entrance counseling session online.
 Please log onto studentaid.gov to complete your MPN and your entrance counseling session.
 Contact Student Financial Services for instructions on how to apply for a PLUS loan.

 All students who have been offered funds under the Federal Perkins Loan program must complete a Student Loan Information form.
-First-time borrowers at Iona College will be contacted by Heartland ECSI, our loan servicer, to complete a Master Promissory (MPN) and the Perkins Entrance Counseling Session.
+First-time borrowers at Iona University will be contacted by Heartland ECSI, our loan servicer, to complete a Master Promissory (MPN) and the Perkins Entrance Counseling Session.

 Financial aid awards for students who have submitted all required documents, including verification documents, and have accepted their awards are disbursed to student accounts at the start of each term.
 Students should log into their PeopleSoft accounts to view the amount of funds they can expect to receive and the anticipated disbursement dates that funds should be credited to their accounts for each term.